 ARM or Adjustable Rate Mortgages have payments that can increase over time.
 These can work out if you plan on selling the property before any rate increase.
 When reviewing this type of loan, consider this increase and how it will affect you in case you end up holding the property.
 If you are approved for a higher amount than you determined you could afford, don’t rush into it.
 You’ve determined what is affordable.
 Don’t deter from that limit without serious consideration.

 Do a budget as if you are already living in the home.
 What new expenses will you have such as water and sewer, heating, transportation, etc.?
 What expenses are no longer issues?
 Are there things that you can give up to be able to afford your dream home?

 It’s doubtful that you will ever find a home within a budget that fulfills all your wants or perhaps even all your needs.
 Be prepared to compromise knowing that once you own, you are free to improve the home to match your list.
 Be very careful listing your needs.
 Make very certain they are genuine needs and not just wants.
 These lists will help you decide on which home you want when trying to narrow down to a few properties.

-An example of a need could be high speed internet because you work from home, otherwise this may likely be just a want and you could settle for a lower speed for personal use.
+An example of a need could be high-speed internet because you work from home, otherwise, this may likely be just a want and you could settle for a lower speed for personal use.

-Items on these lists could include a dining room off the kitchen, size of back yard, number of bedrooms, or proximity to neighbors.
+Items on these lists could include a dining room off the kitchen, size of the back yard, number of bedrooms, or proximity to neighbors.
 Your need list could be 2 bedrooms, but your want list could state 3 bedrooms because you’d like a guest room.

-Include the location of things you’ll go to from your new home.
+Include the location of things you’ll travel to from your new home.
 How far can the school, post office, grocery store, commute to work, etc., be from your new address?
 Many of these will likely be a want.

-Don’t forget to list any services you must have (in home health care, delivery services, public travel, etc.)
+Don’t forget to list any services you must have (in-home health care, delivery services, public travel, etc.)